-* This price does not include the flat Filing and Processing fee, which is typically $150.
-If you violated any terms of your probation, there is an additional charge of $200 due to the amount of increased work.
-In some instances a report from the Department of Justice may needed, which may require you to be fingerprinted and to pay an additional approximate $25.
+* This price does not include the flat Filing and Processing fee, which is $175.
+If you violated any terms of your probation, there is an additional charge of $300 due to the amount of increased work.
+In some instances a report from the Department of Justice and/or FBI may be needed, which may require you to be fingerprinted and to pay an additional approximate $25.

 ** 100% Money-Back Guarantee does not include the flat Filing and Processing Fee.
-There is a 50% money back guarantee for alcohol related driving offenses and cases with a violation of the terms of probation.
+There is a 50% money back guarantee for vehicle/traffic offenses and cases with a violation of the terms of probation.